pattytonyoneill/archeology-company/README.md

 ## Frameworks, Libraries & Programs Used:

-- _Google Fonts:_ used to import Irish Grover and Rock Salt into the style.css file which is used on all the pages of the project
+- [Google Fonts](https://fonts.google.com/):_ used to import Irish Grover and Rock Salt into the style.css file which is used on all the pages of the project
-Font Awesome: used on all the pages of the website to add icons to make the page look astheticly pleasing
+- [Font Awesome](https://fontawesome.com/): used on all the pages of the website to add icons to make the page look astheticly pleasing
-Git: used to utilize the Gitpod terminal to commit to Git and Push to GitHub
+- [Git](https://git-scm.com): used to utilize the Gitpod terminal to commit to Git and Push to GitHub
-GitHub: used to store project code after being pushed from Git
+- [GitHub](https://github.com/): used to store project code after being pushed from Git
-Balsamiq: Used to create the wire frame for the project during the planning phase
+- [Balsamiq]: Used to create the wire frame for the project during the planning phase
-ColorSpace: Used to help client choose colors that they preferred for website
+- [ColorSpace]:(https://mycolor.space) Used to help client choose colors that they preferred for website
-ImageColorPicker: Used to help client choose background colors for the website (https://imagecolorpicker.com/en/user/shared-palette?id=308363078299288132)
+- [ImageColorPicker](https://imagecolorpicker.com/en/user/shared-palette?id=308363078299288132): Used to help client choose background colors for the website

 - _W3C Markup Validator Results (No errors were returned when using Jigsaw validator)_-
   - Home Page [this link](testing/home-testing.txt)